-Meditation relaxes, rejuvenates, and calms the mind by improving focus and concentration.
-It brings clarity of thought.
-A daily practice of meditation makes you feel peaceful and gives you the inner strength to face life’s challenges.
-But embarking on a regular meditation practice can be daunting, especially for beginners.
+Meditation relaxes and rejuvenates the mind by improving focus and concentration.
+A daily practice of meditation may make you feel more at peace and brings the inner strength to face life’s challenges.
+But, for beginners, a regular meditation practice can seem intimidating.
 Here are a few pointers that might help.

 Find a quaint corner

-You don’t need a personal studio or an entire room for your meditation practice.
-A small undisturbed corner of your house, where you can find stillness, is all you need.
+You don’t need a personal studio or even an entire room for your meditation practice.
+Any undisturbed corner of your house can work well.
 Pick a quiet and comfortable place with pleasant surroundings for a calming experience.

 Get comfortable in your seat

 You don’t have to sit cross-legged to meditate if you are not comfortable.
-Any posture, in which you can sit for a long time comfortably, is good.
-Prop yourself up on a couple of pillows or roll some blankets under if that helps.
+You can sit in any posture, which you find comfortable for a long time.
+Prop yourself up on pillows or roll some blankets under your feet if that helps.
 The only thing to remember is that you need to keep the spine erect.

 Do it daily, even if it’s for a minute

 Committing to practice is really all it takes to see the desired results.
-If you think meditation will bring to you calmness and clarity of thought, it will, but only if you show up.
-Many yogis swear by practicing at the same time and same place, day in and day out.
-But it doesn’t really matter when or where you practice.
-Simply take a minute out of your schedule.
+Yogis swear by practicing at the same time and same place, day in and day out.
+But it doesn’t really matter when or where you do it.
+Simply take a few minutes out of your schedule and do it regularly.

 Do not think about the hows